 A visit to Provincetown can be full of activities, or just a relaxing time on the beach.
 One thing is guaranteed – it will be fun.

 9. Sedona, Arizona

 Located in central Arizona is one of the most trendy destinations in the United States.
 Self-proclaimed as the most beautiful place on earth, Sedona is a small desert town that boasts hipster vibes, a vibrant creative arts community, and numerous wellness centers.
-Its mild climate makes it an all-year-round destination for every in the family.
+Its mild climate makes it an all-year-round destination for everyone in the family.
 Sedona is a must-see on any Southwest USA road trip.

 Surrounding Sedona is 400+ miles of hiking trails, many of them leading to gorgeous red rocks and sacred vortices.
 Many people believe that these vortices are powerful centers of energy with spiritual influences.

 Other than the mysterious voices and gorgeous red rocks doting the desert landscapes, Sedona is home to many indigenous ruins and cave dwellings.
 Visitors will stumble upon many as they hike around Sedona, but they must not miss the Montezuma Castle National Monument, site of the cliff dwelling ruins of the Sinagua people dating back to the 12th century.

 If you are an avid photographer, you will find nothing but paradise in Sedona.
 Known as one of the darkest night skies in the United States, glimmering stars dot the night skies.
 It is even possible to see the Milky Way with the naked eye.
 Stargazing is something you must-do in Sedona, Arizona.

 Luckily for you, there are many places to stay in Sedona that will enhance your stargazing experiences.
 Many accommodations have an outdoor hot tub where you can soothe your aching limbs after a day of hiking and admire the starry sky at the same time!